Last Updated on May 23, 2022 by Christine Kaaloa

-I had never been to a floating market before.
+I had visited the floating markets of Thailand before.
 It was my first solo trip to Thailand and the notion seeing river houses raised on stilts and farmers selling their produce and wares on wooden boats felt so exotic.
+Getting to the Floating Market of Damnoen Saduak.

-Four years later and I’ve seen a handful of stilted river houses, floating villages and floating markets not only within Thailand, but throughout Southeast Asia, such as Cambodia, Myanmar, Vietnam… Nevertheless, Thailand is my favorite Southeast Asian country to come home to and their floating markets are still colorful and occasionally, places I like to revisit.
+Four years later and I’ve seen a handful of stilted river houses, floating villages and floating markets throughout Southeast Asia, such as Cambodia, Myanmar, Vietnam… But Thailand is my favorite Southeast Asian country to return home to and its floating markets are still colorful and occasionally, places I like to revisit.

-Located around 30-40 minutes from Bangkok in the Ratchaburi province, it’s a colorful market filled with vendors cooking up and frying Thai dishes or selling produce as they paddle their boats on the river.
-You can buy cheap trinkets, have your meal served to you from a boat via a fishing pole and even have your picture taken with… a boa constrictor?
+Located around 30-40 minutes from Bangkok in the Ratchaburi province, Damnoen Saduak Floating Market is a colorful Thai market filled with vendors cooking up and frying Thai dishes or selling produce as they paddle their boats on the river.
+Here, you can buy cheap trinkets, have your meal served to you from a boat via a fishing pole and even have your picture taken with… a boa constrictor?

 Cheap tourist souvenirs are sold anywhere from a wooden frog sound maker to clothes.
 Food wise, a lot of Thai fruits are sold on the boats, while parked boats serve deep fried snacks, dried seafood and noodle dishes.
 It’s a wonderful Thai foodie experience.
 You can buy a snack as you ride your boat or on ground, pull up a plastic stool before a parked boat vendor and slurp your noodles as you watch the madness of the market.